-- in privately negotiated transactions; - in options transactions; - through a combination of any of the above methods of sale; or - any other method permitted pursuant to applicable law.
+- in options transactions; - through a combination of any of the above methods of sale; or - any other method permitted pursuant to applicable law.

 In addition, any securities that qualify for sale pursuant to Rule 144 may be sold under Rule 144 rather than pursuant to this prospectus.